 7 nights in hotels (accommodation as specified or similar)

-Make your own way to London Heathrow Airport for a direct, scheduled British Airways flight to Menorca’s Mahón Airport.
+Fly from London Heathrow Airport on a direct, scheduled British Airways flight to Menorca’s Mahón Airport.
 On arrival we transfer to the Hotel Port Ciutadella (4T+).

 Day 2 Ciutadella

 We begin our day with a guided tour of Ciutadella de Menorca, the original capital of this, the most easterly Balearic island.
 On a clear day it is possible to see neighbouring Majorca from Ciutadella’s coastline, making it an important position for both defence and trade.
 The Romans developed the village of Jammona, as it was called then, before the Moors and Christians took control.
 Pirates, led by the legendary Barbarossa, destroyed much of the original architecture however the narrow streets that grew from the remains create a wonderful maze to explore, and Roman relics are still found regularly.
 After the tour, taking in highlights such as Minorca's greatest Gothic church, and Placa des Born, where medieval knights once jousted, the day is yours to explore and enjoy.

 Today is at leisure to wander; with the hotel just a short walk away from Ciutadella.
 Alternatively, take a half-day optional excursion to see La Mola Fortress.
 A guide will take you through the ambitious 19th century fortress, giving a sense of the soldiers who defended Mahón Harbour from this impressive complex.
 The speed of advances in gun technology meant the fortress was outdated before it was completed and you will notice the alterations made to accommodate the new artillery.

 Day 4 Alaior - Rafal Rubi - Son Bou